Analysis | What voting rights provisions might Republicans support?

 Would any Republicans support this?
 Don’t count on it.
 Nineteen states have automatic voter registration, according to the National Conference of State Legislatures (NCSL).
 Almost all of them are Democratic-controlled.
 And while these proposals are broadly popular with Americans, Republican voters have started to sour on them in recent years.
 In 2018, 49 percent of Republicans supported automatic voter registration, finds the Pew Research Center.
 In 2021, just 38 percent of Republicans do.

 Early voting is slightly less controversial.
-But here’s what a potential Republican vote, Sen. Susan Collins of Maine, told DeBonis about whether she thinks a federal law to expand early voting is necessary: “I represent a state with one of the highest turnouts in the country consistently, and yet we don’t have early voting, so I don’t see why the federal government should impose rules on a state and preempt state laws for a state that’s doing a great job.”
+But here’s what Sen. Susan Collins of Maine, one of the more moderate Senate Republicans, told DeBonis about a federal law to expand early voting: “I represent a state with one of the highest turnouts in the country consistently, and yet we don’t have early voting, so I don’t see why the federal government should impose rules on a state and preempt state laws for a state that’s doing a great job.”

 Make Election Day a holiday

-This is self explanatory.
+This is self-explanatory.
 The bill would also allow people to register to vote on Election Day.

 Would any Republicans support this?
 The most powerful Republican in Congress, Senate Minority Leader Mitch McConnell (Ky.), says no way.
 He argues that because making this a holiday would provide federal workers a day off to vote, it’s “a power grab.”